Conditional Neural Expert Processes for Learning Movement Primitives from Demonstration: Related Work

-As stated in \cite{nguyen2009model, deisenroth2013gaussian}, the uncertainty in real-world tasks has been explicitly addressed by the use of Gaussian Processes (GPs).
+As stated in \cite{nguyen2009model, deisenroth2013gaussian}, the uncertainty in real-world tasks has been explicitly addressed using Gaussian Processes (GPs).
 As a result, the computational efficiency of learning adaptable and robust robotic controllers is improved to enable control in real-world tasks.
 Pure GP approaches are known to work well in Euclidean spaces.
 However, when the demonstration data displays non-Euclidean characteristics, such as rotation of robotic joints, further adjustments are required for GP methods \cite{arduengo2023gaussian}.
 This is not the case for {\shortName} as illustrated with the real robot tests where the complete trajectories in the non-Euclidean joint space are used as demonstrations.

-Addressing the in-task variability, Probabilistic Motion Primitives (ProMP) have been proposed to encode a distribution of trajectories \cite{paraschos2013probabilistic}.
+Addressing the in-task variability, Probabilistic Movement Primitives (ProMP) have been proposed to encode a distribution of trajectories \cite{paraschos2013probabilistic}.
 In \cite{paraschos2018using}, ProMPs were shown to provide improved generalization capabilities, enabling generated trajectories to be adapted so that they could pass through desired via points.
-However, due to their formulation, they fail when the demonstration set does not match a Gaussian distribution.
-Furthermore, the use of basis functions limits the applicability of this method to high-dimensional data.

-In recent years, owing to the advances in machine learning, deep learning methods have been employed to offer alternatives to manual approaches.
-LSTMs have been successfully used in various studies to learn and generate multimodal trajectories \cite{alahi2016social}.
-Despite their success compared to the earlier methods, vast amounts of data are required to train LSTMs.
-Moreover, they are fed on their predictions to make further predictions, which induces an accumulated error problem in long-horizon predictions \cite{pekmezci2021learning}.
-Contrarily, {\shortName} can be queried to generate long-horizon trajectories without an error-accumulation issue.
+However, ProMPs are composed of linear-Gaussian models that are limited to unimodal distributions and cannot represent multimodal datasets.
+Additionally, ProMPs cannot be efficiently trained or queried with high dimensional input.